The Connection Between Alcohol And Anxiety

 Except, that isn’t the case.

-My brain is never going to be “normal” in the traditional sense.
+My brain is never going to be “normal” or whatever that means.
 I’m always going to have to approach problems, situations, and various social settings in ways that may differ from other people.

 I’m learning to detach myself from this desire to be “normal.”